DongheeKang/MLOps_Note/gitlab_study_note.md

 GitLab Workhorse is a smart reverse proxy for GitLab.
 It handles “large” HTTP requests such as file downloads, file uploads, Git push/pull and Git archive downloads.

 ### GitLab Application
+GitLab application: A REST API, GraphQL API, HTTP API, SCIM API is available in GitLab

 ### GitLab Rails
 The GitLab Rails console is a powerful utility for directly interacting with your GitLab instance.